brandonweiss/collector/README.md

 ### Repositories

-Include `Collector::Repository` in your repository objects to turn them into repositories.
+Include `Collector::Repository` in an object to turn it into a repository for a model of the same name.
 Use the same inflection as your model's name (singular).

 ```ruby
 class PickleRepository